 An inbound Milwaukee Avenue car meets a southbound Damen car.
 The third cross street is North Avenue.
 A drug store now occupies the bank building at center.
 (Edward Frank, Jr. Photo)

 Southbound car 3096 passes under the Metropolitan “L” main line at Racine and Tilden.
-Marshfield Junction would be a few block west of here.
+Marshfield Junction would be a few blocks west of here.
 The Eisenhower expressway runs through here now.
 (Joe L. Diaz Photo)

 Car 1677 is most likely being used for training in the Van Buren tunnel under the Chicago River in this scene.
 The Met “L” is in the background.
 (Joe L. Diaz Photo)